abhishek98-force/Apex_Log_Framework/README.md

-# A Log Framework for Apex Development
+# A Logging Framework for Apex Development

 ## API Reference